Study in USA

 |

-Students interested in studying in Canada need to fulfil the eligibility requirements to get selected in their desired university.
+Students interested in studying in Canada need to fulfill the eligibility requirements to be selected at their desired university.
 They must have a minimum score to be considered for admission by the university.
 Depending on the level of study, university and previous education it may change.
 The common exams required to study in Canada for foreign students are mentioned below:

 English language exam scores such as IELTS, TOEFL, PTE, and CAEL.